zeroc-ice/ice-demos/objective-c/README.md

     $ make

 To build the iOS or Cocoa examples, open `Objective-C demos.xcworkspace` in Xcode.
-To build the Cocoa examples, you will need to select a development team in the Xcode project `General` settings of each demo.
+You will need to select a development team in the Xcode project `General` settings of each demo to test the demos on an iOS device or macOS.

 ## Running the Demos